 Questions I struggled with as a teenager, and I didn’t find the answers to.
 Questions that troubled me and weighed me down.
 Only later when I was older, I found ‘my answers’.
 I am consciously describing it like this, because I believe that everyone can find their own answers.
 How does something (a creation) arise out of nothing?
 Everything that is created in the world, like art for example, is made by an artist or a creator.
 So how can an ingenious, complex work like the universe not have a Creator?

-If there is a creator
+Existential questions: If there were a creator

 then why would He have created Earth and mankind?
 I couldn’t find any logic in the theory of evolution, because if there were a bang, then what was the ‘something’ that caused that bang?
 And where did that ‘something’ come from?
 Certain animals may have evolved.
 I do believe in the capacity to mutate and develop as a result of environment.
 But why did some animals develop wings?
 For example, a tiny butterfly can’t actually fly, only in the final stages of development it can fly properly.
 It doesn’t make sense.
 Why would tiny butterflies mutate, if the animal can’t do anything with these mutations?